Startup India seed fund scheme to support domestic entrepreneurs, their business ideas: Goyal | Headlines

 He added that smaller towns are often deprived of adequate funding and this scheme will create a robust startup ecosystem in Tier 2 and Tier 3 regions of India.

-The government has constituted an experts advisory committee which will be responsible for the overall execution and monitoring of the scheme.
+The government has constituted an Experts Advisory Committee(EAC) which will be responsible for the overall execution and monitoring of the scheme.

 Over 7,500 new startups are incorporated every year and it is essential to provide seed funding to startups with innovative ideas to conduct their 'Proof of Concept'.